vseledkin/Sum-Product-Networks/README.md

 This package adapts Hoifung Poon's Java code for Sum-Product Networks.
 It is purely implemented in Python without any optimization so far.
-For now, it is basicly for personal interests, but I hope to get any feedback from anyone who also interested in Sum-Product Networks.
+For now, it is basicly for personal interests, but I hope to get any feedbacks from anyone who is also interested in Sum-Product Networks.

 This package is not well tested, it may contain some bugs.